 - For both scenarios, veterans must be unemployable due to service connected conditions.

 To establish entitlement for TDIU benefits, both evidence of unemployment due to a service connected condition AND support documentation from a medical professional must be obtained.
+Veterans applying for this type of compensation must fill out VA form 21-8940 and 21-4192 with their claim.
 This, however, is only the beginning of what could be a long and arduous journey to attaining 100% disability compensation from the VA.

 It should also be noted that Veterans with paying jobs are not necessarily disqualified for an IU rating.
 The key, however, is that all income earned from employment must be at or below the poverty level as stated above, or from a job that is considered to be “protected”.
 This marginal and sheltered employment is the exception to the rules for IU qualification.